xd3bu9/academy/src/content/docs/wordpress/Getting Started/index.md

 - **Plugin** - An additional piece of software that can be installed on a WordPress website to extend its functionality and add new features
 - **Theme** - An additional piece of software that represents the visual appearance and layout of a WordPress website

-#### WordPress Plugin
+#### WordPress Plugins

-[WordPress Plugin](https://wordpress.org/plugins/) is an additional piece of software that can be added to the WP site to expand the features/functionalities of the site.
+A [WordPress Plugin](https://wordpress.org/plugins/) is an additional piece of software that can be added to the WP site to expand the features/functionalities of the site.
 They are designed to integrate easily with WordPress and can be installed, activated, and deactivated seamlessly through the WordPress admin dashboard.

 Some of the tasks a plugin can perform include, but are not limited to adding contact forms, creating SEO enhancements, adding security enhancements, integrating with third-party services, improving performance, or adding custom functionalities like e-commerce features or social media integration.